Stafeev/Conference-App/README.md

     date            = ndb.DateProperty()
     startTime       = ndb.TimeProperty()
     speakerKey      = ndb.StringProperty()
+speakerKey is a speakerID key.
+Speaker is the name of the speaker and it's used in getSessionsBySpeaker, for example, to query sessions by Speaker name.
-Speaker class is impelemnted with the following fields:
+Speaker class is implemented with the following fields:
     displayName = ndb.StringProperty(required=True)
     profileKey = ndb.StringProperty() - profile key is used if speaker is also an atendee biography = ndb.StringProperty()